Skip to content

 }

-When a user drag-and-drops documents in the sidebar, the new order is written to this file.
+When a user drag-and-drops documents in the Explorer, the new order is written to this file.
 Documents not listed in the order file appear at the end.
+Older workspaces may still have .cutready-order.json; CutReady migrates it to the new location when read.

-Each project contains an embedded git repository managed by gitoxide (gix):
+Each workspace contains an embedded git repository managed by gitoxide (gix):

 • Snapshots are stored as git commits